 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Security Informatics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Security Informatics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Security Informatics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Security Informatics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.